codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/arrays.md

 ### Inserting and Removing New Elements from Arrays

-There are 2 methods we will use often in SWE Fundamentals to add and remove elements from arrays: `push` and `pop`.
+There are 2 methods we will use often to add and remove elements from arrays: `push` and `pop`.

 #### `push`